Auth Flow

 Sign nonce to obtain signature

-Prompt user to sign nonce to retrieve verifiable signature.
+Prompt user to sign nonce to retrieve verifiable .

 Validate signature and authorization requirements (ex. token ownership)